-- Invested assets do not perform as expected because of perceived or actual deterioration of the credit worthiness of the issue. - Derivative or reinsurance contracts do not perform as expected because of perceived or actual deterioration of the credit worthiness of the counterparty.
+- ✓ Invested assets do not perform as expected because of perceived or actual deterioration of the credit worthiness of the issue. - ✓ Derivative or reinsurance contracts do not perform as expected because of perceived or actual deterioration of the credit worthiness of the counterparty.

-Athora Belgium manages its investments in a prudent way according to the 'Prudent Person Principle" and strives to optimise the return of its assets while minimising the negative impact of short-term market fluctuations on its solvency.
-Nevertheless, in Traditional Life Business, for example, Athora Belgium assumes a considerable Credit Risk when it guarantees policyholders with a minimum return of the accumulated capital over a long period of time.
+Athora Belgium manages its investments in accordance with the limits defined in the Risk Appetite and strives to optimise the return of its assets while minimising the negative impact of short-term market fluctuations on its solvency.
+Nevertheless, in Traditional Life Business, for example, Athora Belgium assumes considerable Credit Risk when it guarantees policyholders with a minimum return on the accumulated capital over a long period of time.
 If during the contractual period the return generated by the financial investment is below the guaranteed return for a prolonged period of time, Athora Belgium shall compensate itself the contractual guarantees.
-In addition, independently on their realisation, Athora Belgium has to ensure that the value of the financial investments backing the insurance contracts do not fall below the value of its obligations.
+In addition, independently of their realisation, Athora Belgium has to ensure that the value of the financial investments backing the insurance contracts do not fall below the value of its obligations.

-In the case of Unit Linked business Athora Belgium typically invests the premiums collected in financial instruments but does not bear Credit Risk.
+In the case of Unit Linked business Athora Belgium typically invests the premiums collected in financial instruments but does not bear Credit Risk, which is borne by the policyholders.
 However, Athora Belgium is exposed with respect to its earnings: fees are the main source of profits for Athora Belgium, and they are directly linked to the performance of the underlying assets, therefore adverse developments directly affect the profitability of Athora Belgium, when contract fees become insufficient to cover costs.